LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/index.md

 :::

 ## The Standard Bridge
+Before a token native to one chain can be bridged to the other chain, a bridged representation of that token must be created on the receiving side.
 The [Standard Bridge](https://docs.optimism.io/builders/app-developers/bridging/standard-bridge) allows users to convert tokens that are native to one chain (like Ethereum) into a representation of those tokens on the other chain (like Lisk).
 Users can then convert these bridged representations back into their original native tokens at any time.

 :::tip
 This bridging mechanism functions identically in both directions — tokens native to Lisk can be bridged to Ethereum, just like tokens native to Ethereum can be bridged to Lisk.
 :::

+A bridged representation of a token is an ERC-20 token that implements the `IOptimismMintableERC20`[^1] interface.
+A native token may have more than one bridged representation at the same time.
+Users must always specify which bridged token they wish to use when using the bridge.
+Different bridged representations of the same native token are considered entirely independent tokens.

 The Standard Bridge is a simple smart contract with the functionality to move ERC-20 tokens between Lisk and Ethereum.